Active vs. Inactive CPAs:

-CPAs often have many questions when they consider active or inactive status.
+Have questions about which CPA certificate status is right for you?
 Use this chart to compare the costs, effort, benefits and disadvantages of being an active or inactive CPA in Minnesota.

 • CPAs who prepare tax returns for a public accounting firm with a CPA firm permit